Sujay-pv/whisprbill-showcase/README.md

 ---

-### 6. Groq as AI Provider — A Cost-First Decision
+### 6. AI Provider Selection (Groq)

-This was a deliberate **product decision, not just a tech one**.
-The per-invoice AI cost at scale matters more than prestige of provider.
-Groq offered:
+This was primarily a product decision.

-- Significantly lower inference cost vs. OpenAI/Anthropic
+- Lower inference cost compared to alternatives
-- **Zero data retention** and no training on customer data — critical for a financial SaaS
+- Zero data retention and no training on user data
-- Fast inference (important for a chat-like AI invoice flow)
+- Fast response times for chat-like workflows

-The goal was never to build the most architecturally impressive system — it was to build something users can afford to use repeatedly.
-Reducing per-invoice AI cost directly impacts pricing strategy.
+The focus was to keep per-invoice AI cost low, making the product viable at scale.

 ---

-### 7. SSG Landing Page for SEO (Next.js on Vercel)
+### 7. SSG Landing Page (Next.js on Vercel)

-The marketing site (`whisprbill.com`) is fully separate from the app (`app.whisprbill.com`) and is built with **Next.js using Static Site Generation (SSG)**.
-Every page is pre-rendered at build time, giving optimal Core Web Vitals and crawlability.
+The marketing site (`whisprbill.com`) is built with Next.js using Static Site Generation.

-This was a deliberate call to not bundle the landing and app — they have entirely different performance, SEO, and deployment requirements.
+The app (`app.whisprbill.com`) is separate, since it has different performance and deployment requirements.

+SSG improves SEO, load performance, and Core Web Vitals for the marketing layer.
 ---

 ## Feature Breakdown

-### 🧾 Invoicing
+###  Invoicing
 - Manual invoice creation with full field control
 - AI-assisted invoice creation via text, voice, or hybrid input
 - GST-compliant invoices (CGST / SGST / IGST) with automatic tax calculation